-479 Aside from ribosome core components, we identified Sox9-dependent differential expression of 480 several factors regulating the mode of protein translation.
-The rate-limiting step of cap-mediated 481 translation is eukaryotic initiation factor 4 (54).
-Interestingly, EIF4BP2 was downregulated at the 482 protein level at 2 hours of differentiation in Sox9 knockdown cells.
-EIF4 binding proteins were shown 483 to regulate cell proliferation, but not cell size (55).
-Unexpectedly, we found strong differences in IRES 484 activity upon early Sox9 knockdown after 24 hours of differentiation.
-Of note, the CrPv IGR IRES (a 485 type IV IRES (56)) does not require ITAFs and is able to recruit the ribosome directly for translation 486 (57).
-The activity of this IRES was increased and might be regulated by specific Rps/Rpls that 487 transiently interact with the core ribosome components.
-The HCV (a type III IRES) and P53 IRES do 488 require additional ITAF co-factors (58).
-Based on the increased expression of the ITAF Rpl38 (59), it 489 is tempting to speculate that other ITAFs that facilitate HCV/P53 IRES translation are down regulated 490 and may contribute to alternative use of ribosome translation modus.
-Rpl10a, Rpl11, Rpl38 and Pdcd4 491 were shown to regulate IRES-mediated translation (58).
-Rpl10a is known to activate the IGF2, APP, 492 Chmp2A and Bcl-2 IRESs.
-Gain- and loss-of-function studies in Drosophila showed that Rpl10a 493 regulates insulin signaling (60).
-Moreover, Rpl10a was found to be preferentially translated by a sub 494 pool of ribosomes in embryonic stem cells that required ribosome-associated Rpl10a (61).
-Insulin and 495 insulin-like growth factor I (IGF1) signaling are crucial for ATDC5 differentiation (32).
-Rpl11 induced 496 the BAG1, CSDE1 and LamB1 IRESs, while Rpl38 activated a Hox gene IRES (59, 62).
-Upregulation 497 of Rpl11 led to stabilization of P53 and reduced proliferation of breast cancer cell-lines (63).
+Aside from ribosome core components, we identified Sox9-dependent differential expression of several factors regulating the mode of protein translation.
+The rate-limiting step of capmediated translation is eukaryotic initiation factor 4.
+Interestingly, EIF4BP2 was downregulated at the protein level at 2 hours of differentiation in Sox9 knockdown cells.
+EIF4 binding proteins were shown to regulate cell proliferation, but not cell size (52).
+Unexpectedly, we found strong differences in IRES activity upon early Sox9 knockdown after 24 hours of differentiation.
+Of note, the CrPv IGR IRES (a type IV IRES (REF)) does not require ITAFs and is able to recruit the ribosome directly for translation (53).
+The activity of this IRES was increased and might be regulated by specific Rps/Rpls that transiently interact with the core ribosome components.
+The HCV (a type III IRES) and P53 IRES do require additional ITAF co-factors (54).
+Based on the increased expression of the ITAF Rpl38, it is tempting to speculate that other ITAFs that facilitate HCV/P53 IRES translation are down regulated and may contribute to alternative use of ribosome translation modus.
+Rpl10a, Rpl11, Rpl38 and Pdcd4 were shown to regulate IRES-mediated translation (54).
+Rpl10a is known to activate the IGF2, APP, Chmp2A and Bcl-2 IRESs.
+Gain- and loss-of-function studies in Drosophila showed that Rpl10a regulates insulin signaling (55).
+Moreover, Rpl10a mRNA was found to be preferentially translated by a subpool of ribosomes in embryonic stem cells that required ribosome-associated Rpl10a protein (56).
+Insulin and IGF1 signaling are crucial for ATDC5 differentiation (32).
+Rpl11 induced the BAG1, CSDE1 and LamB1 IRESs, while Rpl38 activated a Hox gene IRES.
+Upregulation of Rpl11 led to stabilization of P53 and reduced proliferation of breast cancer cell-lines (57).
 In contrast, we found a reduction in P53 IRES activity.
-Of note, P53 and ribosome biogenesis were 498 499 recently coupled through SBDS (Ribosome Maturation Factor)(63).
-In our dataset, SBDS was down 500 regulated at the protein level at 2 hours in differentiation in Sox9 siRNA treated cells, which matches 501 the observed reduction in ribosomes and/or ribosome activity.
-Pdcd4 activated or inhibited the P53, 502 INR, IGF1R, BcL-XL and XIAP IRESs (58).
-The IGF1R IRES might again be relevant for the ATDC5 503 differentiation model.
-Finally, Rpl38 was the only ITAF that was found to be upregulated at both the

-504 mRNA and protein level.
-It was found to control HOX gene translation during murine embryonic 505 development (59) and knockout led to ectopic mineralization in certain soft tissues (64).
+Of note, P53 and ribosome biogenesis were recently coupled through SBDS (58).
+In our dataset, SBDS was down regulated at the protein level at 2 hours in differentiation in Sox9 siRNA treated cells, which matches with the observed reduction in ribosomes and/or ribosome activity.
+Pdcd4 activated or inhibited the P53, INR, IGF1R, BcL-XL and XIAP IRESs (54).
+The IGF1R IRES might again be relevant for the ATDC5 differentiation model.
+Finally, Rpl38 was the only ITAF that was found to be upregulated at both the mRNA and protein level.
+It was found to control HOX gene translation during murine embryonic development (59) and knockout led to ectopic mineralization in certain soft tissues (60).

-506 We identified multiple connections between immediate early Sox9 expression during ATDC5 507 chondrogenic differentiation and downstream consequences for expression of ribosomal protein 508 subunits, ribosome biogenesis factors and ITAFs.
-The connection between Sox9 expression and protein 509 translation appears to be centered in early chondrogenic differentiation, with consequences for protein 510 translation in later stage of chondrogenic differentiation.
-This suggests a role for early Sox9 in the 511 priming of progenitor cells in the chondrogenic differentiation program for cartilaginous ECM 512 production later in differentiation.
-This provides a new level of understanding how Sox9 controls the 513 fate of chondrogenic differentiation at the level of protein synthesis.
-In this respect it is tempting to 514 speculate on the classification of campomelic dysplasia (OMIM #114290) (65), as links between Sox9 515 and genes involved in ribosomopathies (52, 66) were identified in the present work (SBDS, Rpl11, 516 Rps26).
-In conclusion, we collected essential new data on the regulation by Sox9 during early 517 chondrogenic differentiation, uncovering an unanticipated role of Sox9 in ribosome biogenesis and 518 protein translational capacity.
+Together we identified multiple connections between immediate early Sox9 expression during ATDC5 chondrogenic differentiation and downstream consequences for expression of ribosomal protein subunits, ribosome biogenesis factors and ITAFs.
+The connection between Sox9 expression and protein translation appears to be centered in early chondrogenic differentiation, with consequences for protein translation in later stage of chondrogenic differentiation.
+This suggests a role for early Sox9 in the priming of progenitor cells in the chondrogenic differentiation program for cartilaginous ECM production later in differentiation.
+This provides a new level of understanding how Sox9 controls the fate of chondrogenic differentiation at the level of protein synthesis.
+In this respect it is tempting to speculate on the classification of campomelic dysplasia (OMIM #114290) (61), as links between Sox9 and genes involved in ribosomopathies (50, 62) were identified in the present work (SBDS, Rpl11, Rps26).
+In conclusion, we here collected essential new data on the regulation by Sox9 during early chondrogenic differentiation, uncovering an unanticipated role of Sox9 in ribosome biogenesis and protein translational capacity.

-519 Acknowledgements
+Acknowledgements